19UroojKhan/-HOTEL-IMAGE-CLASSIFICATION-MODEL-BY-VERTEX-AI/README.md

-# HOTEL-IMAGE-CLASSIFICATION-MODEL-BY-VERTEX-AI
+# Company Project : HOTEL-IMAGE-CLASSIFICATION-MODEL-BY-VERTEX-AI
-# Company Project : The integrated solutions comprise a Vertex AI image classification model for hotel images.
+The integrated solutions comprise a Vertex AI image classification model for hotel images.
 The goal of this project is to streamline two critical tasks in the hospitality industry: classifying hotel photos based on trip types.

 # TOOLS AND TECHNOLOGIES
 ● Vertex AI: Used for developing and deploying the image classification model.